|Facilities | Rating | Reviews|

 The bridge - which may well pre-date the services - had its distinctive covering added in 1978.

-The southbound side also houses a works unit.
+The southbound side also houses a maintenance compound which was built long before the services.

 In May 2012, Visit England gave the southbound services 3 stars, but the northbound side had fallen down to 2 stars.